repzilon/MicrosoftSolverFoundationReloaded/README.md

 - The class "CSharpWriter" was migrated with Copilot to use "Microsoft.CodeAnalysis.CSharp" instead of unsupported "System.CodeDOM".
 No functionality test were done so no support.
 - Configuration classes "ConfigurationElement", "ConfigurationSection" and "ConfigurationPropertyAttribute" were replaced by stubs.
 - License checks were disabled

+### What to verify if you use this port
+- Check the projects "Microsoft.SolverFoundation.ReferenceTests" and "Microsoft.SolverFoundation.Tests" to verify that your solver model compiles and works correctly